SteeltoeOSS/Documentation/api/v3/stream/data-flow-stream.md

  In the previous guides, we created `ISource`, `IProcessor` and `ISink` streaming applications and deployed them as standalone applications. <!-- TODO: on multiple platforms. -->

-In this guide, we register these applications with Data Flow, create a Stream DSL, and deploy the stream to Cloud Foundry, Kubernetes, and your local machine.
+In this guide, we register these applications with Data Flow, create a Stream DSL, and deploy the stream to Cloud Foundry.<!-- , Kubernetes, and your local machine. -->

 ## Development